POLICY FOR MATHEMATICS

 Children use everyday language to talk about size, weight, capacity, position, distance, time and money to compare quantities and objects and to solve problems.
 They recognise, create and describe patterns.
 They explore characteristics of everyday objects and shapes and use mathematical language to describe them.

 “Children are born ready, able and eager to learn.
 They actively reach out to interact with other people, and in the world around them.
 Development is not an automatic process, however.
 It depends on each unique child having opportunities to interact in positive relationships and enabling environments”.

 To this end, At Hadfield Nursery School, we recognise;

 “Every child is a unique child who is constantly learning and can be resilient, capable, confident and self-assured”.
 EYFS 2012

-- We value each child as an individual, accepting their individual needs and rates of development.
+- We value each child as an individual, accepting their individual needs, interests and rates of development.

 - We recognise each child as a competent mathematical learner.